Search The Nudge

 Details: Borough Market Kitchen, Winchester Walk, Jubilee Place, London Bridge, SE1 9AG | No bookings

 If you come back to the office after lunch later and sweatier than usual, then you’ve done Blacklock right.
-While you could order a huge dry-aged steak with beef-dripping chips or the signature plate of chops scorched with a 200 year-old clothes iron and we wouldn’t fault you for it, there’s also a few hand-held items designed specifically for lunching carnivores short on time; a pork belly bun wrapped in crispy crackling or a steak sarnie that sees tender sliced hanger steak, topped with bone marrow, finished with watercress, and thrown into a ciabatta roll.
-It’s only a tenner too, so throw in a Blacklock beer and you’ll still be within decent budget.
+While you could order a huge dry-aged steak with beef-dripping chips or the signature plate of chops scorched with a 200 year-old clothes iron – and we wouldn’t fault you for it – there’s also a few hand-held items designed specifically for lunching carnivores short on time; a pork belly bun wrapped in crispy crackling or a steak sarnie that sees tender sliced hanger steak, topped with bone marrow, finished with watercress, and thrown into a ciabatta roll.
+It’s all just over a tenner too, so throw in a Blacklock beer and you’ll still be within decent budget.

 Best lunches in London